tanshendong2023/PEMD_DEV/README.md

-# PolyElecMD
+# Polymer Electrolyte Modeling and Discovery (PEMD)

-PolyElecMD is a Python package for molecular dynamics simulations of polymers with charged end groups.
+Polymer electrolyte modeling and discovery (PEMD) is a Python package for High-Throughput Simulation and Analysis of Polymer Electrolytes.

 ## Features
 - Molecular dynamics simulations of polymers with charged end groups